-- 1. Contractor shall not install lead-containing materials, unless approved by Buyer's SH&E organization.
-Furthermore, contractor shall assume all existing paint contains lead, unless analytical data proves otherwise.
-Paint containing lead shall not be disturbed, unless the activities have been documented in a lead work plan, in accordance with OSHA Regulations, and submitted to Buyer's SH&E organization for review.
-Activities, which may involve lead include: - Painting and decorating with lead-containing paint or other materials - Demolition or salvage of structures where lead or materials containing lead are present - Removal or encapsulation - New construction, alteration, repair or renovation of structures, substrates, or portions t hereof, that contain lead - Installation of products containing lead - Lead contamination/emergency clean up - Transportation disposal, storage, or containment of lead or materials containing lead on the site - 2.
-Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62 and/or CCR Title 8, Section 1532.1 (for California site locations). - 3.
+- Contractor shall not install lead-containing materials unless approved by Buyer's SH&E organization.
+Furthermore, Contractor shall assume all existing paint contains lead unless analytical data proves otherwise.
+Paint containing lead shall not be disturbed unless the activities have been documented in a lead work plan in accordance with OSHA regulations and submitted to Buyer's SH&E organization for review.
+Activities which may involve lead include: - a.
+Painting and decorating with lead-containing paint or other materials - b.
+Demolition or salvage of structures where lead or materials containing lead are present - c.
+Removal or encapsulation - d.
+New construction, alteration, repair, or renovation of structures, substrates, or portions thereof that contain lead - e.
+Installation of products containing lead - f.
+Lead contamination/emergency clean-up - g.
+Transportation disposal, storage, or containment of lead or materials containing lead on the site - h.
+Maintenance activities - 2.
+Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62. - 3.
 Contractor shall assume responsibility for the proper packaging of the lead waste prior to disposal. - 4.
 Buyer shall assume responsibility for disposal of all lead-containing waste that is generated. - 5.
-Upon request, contractor shall provide Buyer with contractor's personnel air monitoring data and blood lead levels consistent with medical confidentiality provisions. - a) If any contractor's employee or their designated agents exceed the OSHA Permissible Exposure Level for lead of 50 micrograms per cubic meter (50 $\mu g/m^3$), or have elevated blood levels greater than 50 micrograms per deciliter (50 50 $\mu g/dl$), the employee shall be removed from the work area and additional engineering work control measures shall be implemented by contractor.
+Contractor shall perform pre-sampling and post-sampling of the area were lead materials will be disturbed. - 6.
+Upon request, Contractor shall provide Buyer with Contractor's personnel air monitoring data and blood lead levels consistent with medical confidentiality provisions. - a.
+If any Contractor's employee or their designated agents exceed the OSHA Permissible Exposure Level for lead of 50 micrograms per cubic meter (50 $\mu$ g/m) or have elevated blood levels greater than 50 micrograms per deciliter (50 $\mu$ g/dl), the employee shall be removed from the work area and additional engineering work control measures shall be implemented by Contractor.